pvlib/pvlib-python/docs/sphinx/source/user_guide/faq.rst

 pvlib does not prevent you from using models improperly and generating invalid results.
-It is on you as the user to understand the models you are using.
-However, one modeling error that beginners sometimes run into is improper time zone localization: calculating solar positions is often the first step of a modeling process and relies on timestamps being localized to the correct time zone.
+It is on you as the user to understand the models you are using and to supply appropriate, correctly-formatted data.
+One modeling error that beginners sometimes make is improper time zone localization.
+Calculating solar positions is often the first step of a modeling process and this step relies on timestamps being localized to the correct time zone.
 A telltale sign of improper time zones is a time shift between solar position and the irradiance data (for example, ``solar_elevation`` peaks at a different time from clear-sky ``ghi``).